Tuesday, 30 September 2003

 It was with slightly trembling hands and a big cardboard poster-holder-thingy and a suspiciously small tote bag that I alighted the SEA-VAC train today.

-The Vancouver weather seems to have started.
+seems to have started.
 There may be one respite before the 4-6 months of steady rainfall begins, but there's going to be a lot of rain.
 I don't seem to care though, because i'm back after the Seattle debacle.

 It was sooo nice to get home.
 Yes, home!